ottolauncher/py-rtsupports/README.md

 but this using [Strawberry-GraphQL](https://strawberry.rocks/), [RethinkDB](https://rethinkdb.com/) and [Starlette](https://www.starlette.io/)

 # Why
-As a developer we need to keep sharp buy learning new(old) stuff here and there, by covering almost almost topics like suscriptions on GraphQL there a plenty tutorial on how to have a GraphQL app (server side at list up and running) but when you try to lean subscriptions and even dataloader supports it can be a little bit frustrating.
+As a developer we need to keep sharp by learning new(old) stuff here and there, by covering almost topics like subscriptions on GraphQL there a plenty tutorial on how to have a GraphQL app (server side at list up and running) but when you try to lean subscriptions and even dataloader supports it can be a little bit frustrating.
 So here we have it a pretty good compilation of what you have always needs.